Some people will struggle to hear or understand people wearing a face covering because they can’t see their mouth or facial expression.

 - speak slowly, asking if the person can hear you, and using signs and body language to emphasise what you are saying

-- taking off your own face covering where necessary - if you are communicating with someone who needs to see your face or has difficulty understanding you.
-(Stay at least 2 metres apart when removing your face covering and replace it immediately once you have finished speaking)
+- if you are communicating with someone who needs to see your face or has difficulty understanding you can take off your own face covering where necessary.
+Stay at least 1 metre apart when removing your face covering and replace it immediately after you have finished speaking

 - being aware that some people may need more time at the counter, as they may need to write down their enquiries or use other communication aids